hubble reveals creation

 Tarantula Nebula

-This new Hubble image shows a cosmic creepy-crawly known as the Tarantula Nebula in infrared light.
+These new Hubble images show a cosmic creepy-crawly known as the Tarantula Nebula in infrared light.
 This region is full of star clusters, glowing gas, and thick dark dust.

 Find out more